-In view that there are no agreed risk assessment schemes for the chronic risk assessment of spray formula-tions, the Northern zone has agreed that the adult and larvae risk assessment may be conducted according to the modified EPPO 2010 approach as suggested by ECPA (2017) in option 1 on page 5 and 6, respectively.
+In view that there are no agreed risk assessment schemes for the chronic risk assessment of spray formulations, the NZ has agreed that the adult and larvae risk assessment may be conducted according to the modified EPPO 2010 approach as suggested by ECPA (2017) in option 1 on page 5 and 6, respectively.

-Please note that in the document by ECPA (2017), the equations for the risk assessment have been correct-ed with respect to the units (g to microgram).
+Please note that in the document by ECPA (2017), the equations for the risk assessment have been corrected with respect to the units (g to microgram).
 The corrected calculations are used in the Nordic calculator tool for chronic bee risk assessment.